nmeum/depp/README.md

 Proof of concept, buggy and incomplete.

+## Caveats

+Existing HTML files are not tracked, thus generated HTML for files removed from the repository `HEAD` are not automatically removed.

 ## License

 This program is free software: you can redistribute it and/or modify it